Jon Klein (media executive): Career

-Born to a Jewish family, Klein graduated from Brown University in 1980 with a degree in history.
+Born in the Bronx and raised there and in New Rochelle, New York, Klein graduated magna cum laude from Brown University in 1980 with a degree in history.
 He was news director and then general manager of WBRU, a student-run 50,000-watt commercial radio station.

 Klein began his television career in 1980 as a news producer at WLNE in Providence, R.I., and the following year moved to a similar position at WPIX in New York on the Independent Network News program.
 In 1982, he joined CBS News as a writer and news editor on the overnight broadcast Nightwatch.
 He served as broadcast producer on CBS Morning News and then CBS Evening News Weekend Edition, where he won an Emmy Award for live coverage of the 1986 Reagan/Gorbachev summit in Reykjavik, Iceland.

 In 1988, Klein joined the fledgling prime-time magazine series 48 Hours as a field producer, eventually winning an Emmy Award for coverage of Hurricane Hugo and a Peabody Award for an hour he produced on the anti-abortion movement.
 Klein served as senior producer for CBS's 1990 late-night series America Tonight with Charles Kuralt and Lesley Stahl, as senior producer for the network's coverage of the 1991 Gulf War and later for the documentary Back to Baghdad, in which foreign correspondent Bob Simon returned to the Middle East following his imprisonment by the Iraqis during the war.
 As executive vice president of CBS News, Jon oversaw "60 Minutes," restoring the program to ratings and profitability growth through improved relevance.

 In 1993, Klein launched the documentary series Before Your Eyes, two-hour movies-of-the-week that explored social issues such as child abuse, AIDS and juvenile delinquency.

-In 1997, Klein conceived and executive produced the CBS documentary Inside the Jury Room, in which network television cameras were permitted for the first time to observe deliberations in a criminal trial.
+In 1997, Klein conceived, and executive produced the CBS documentary Inside the Jury Room, in which network television cameras were permitted for the first time to observe deliberations in a criminal trial.
 The documentary won a Columbia-DuPont Silver Baton.

-Prior to CNN, Jon founded The FeedRoom, an online video aggregator that created such industry standards such as pre-rolled video ads and the first-ever over-the-top streaming product (CBS March Madness on-demand), cited by media analysts as the launch of the OTT industry.
+In 1998, Jon left CNN to found The FeedRoom, an online video aggregator that created such industry standards as pre-rolled video ads and the first-ever over-the-top streaming product (CBS March Madness on-demand), cited by media analysts as the launch of the OTT industry.

+In 2004, he was recruited to become the president of CNN/US, a position in which he served until September 2010.

+With former NBCU Television Chairman Jeff Gaspin, in 2013 he co-founded TAPP Media, a subscription streaming platform for personalities with super-fan followings - including Sarah Palin and Bishop TD Jakes.
+The startup, which became profitable, was backed by Discovery Communications.